 I was flummoxed.
 The fruit, after all, had been nowhere to be seen a split second beforehand, and was twice the size of his bowler.
 He raised his eyebrow back at me and shot me a smile that had the slightest hint of sneer in the way it curled upwards at the edge of his lip.

-And so to Saeed Ajmal, the man so memorably described in these pages by Barney Ronay as a "waddling doosra-goblin".
+a "waddling doosra-goblin".
 Ajmal, as everyone who has strayed anywhere near the back pages in recent weeks will know, swears he has perfected a new delivery – the teesra – which he was promising to unleash at some point against England in this series.

 At first the English reaction to Ajmal's threat was akin to mine when I was confronted by the conjurer: before he came on to bowl they were rolling their eyes and offering sceptical seen-it-all-before smiles.
 "All the spinners that come up with these 'balls' so to speak, the names are highly unoriginal and not impressive, but the 'teesra' is a stroke of genius," said Graeme Swann with a chuckle.
 "Let's face it, as an off-spinner you can have a ball that goes one way and one that goes the other and one that goes straight on."
 Such straight talking.
 It was a little like Isacc Newton "unweaving the rainbow", which is what John Keats accused him of doing when he split white light into the colour spectrum.